AbsaOSS/pramen/README.md

 ```

 A pipeline is defined as a set of operations.
 Each operation is either a source, transformation or a sink job.
 When a pipeline is
-started, SyncWatcher splits operations into jobs, jobs into tasks:
+started, Pramen splits operations into jobs, jobs into tasks:

 ![](resources/ops_jobs_tasks.png)